sourcegraph/learn/posts/getting-started-with-type-hinting-in-python.md

 Found 2 errors in 1 file (checked 1 source file)
 ```

 Code written with type hinting issues will not return any errors.
-If we put the first version of the `sum_two_numbers()` function that used integer types, we would instead reaceive the following output from Mypy.
+If we put the first version of the `sum_two_numbers()` function that used integer types, we would instead receive the following output from Mypy.

 ```
 Success: no issues found in 1 source file